What Is a Car Insurance Loss Ratio?

 A combined ratio below 100% means an insurer is profitable from underwriting alone.
 Above 100% means the company is losing money on underwriting and must rely on investment income (from its portfolio of stocks and bonds) to stay in the black.

-In 2024, U.S. personal auto insurers posted a net combined ratio of 95.3% — a 9.6-point improvement from the painful 112.2% recorded in 2022, when insurers were paying far more in claims than they collected.
-By the first half of 2025, personal auto direct loss ratios had fallen further to 61.2% (per AM Best), down from 67.6% in the first half of 2024 and 77.1% in the first half of 2023.
-This three-year turnaround is a primary reason why premiums began to stabilize — and in many markets, decline — from 2025 onward.
+In 2025, U.S. personal auto insurers posted a remarkable recovery.
+S&P Global Market Intelligence projects the full-year 2025 personal auto combined ratio at 92.7% — rivaling the best underwriting performance in roughly 30 years — while Triple-I/Milliman estimates 96.0% and AM Best lands near 94.0%.
+This follows a painful 112.2% recorded in 2022, when insurers were paying far more in claims than they collected.
+By the first half of 2025, personal auto direct loss ratios had fallen to 61.2% (per AM Best), down from 67.6% in H1 2024 and 77.1% in H1 2023 — a three-year turnaround that is the primary reason premiums began to stabilize.

 How Loss Ratios Drive Your Car Insurance Rates